FAQs for undergraduate music students

 If you’re in the library, ask for quick help during business hours at the reference desks staffed by trained students on the main floor (or at 678-839-6495).
 Ask for help at the Circulation Desk (or at 678-839-6502) about issues regarding your account, GIL Express, and Interlibrary Loan.

 On the library’s homepage, click on the Start Live Chat link.
 A library professional at UWG, if available, will help with your research question.
 After UWG service hours, a librarian at another academic institution will answer it, 24/7/365.

 Shelley Rogers, a music librarian, is at email@example.com.

 For help creating bibliographic citations, click on Research Guides from the library's homepage, then the How Do I… tab and choose Citation; or go directly to http://libguides.westga.edu/citation.
 Please double check with your professor to make sure your bibliography is done correctly.
 The University Writing Center (https://www.westga.edu/academics/university-college/writing/index.php) is also happy to help you with citation advice.
-They are at TLC 1201, phone: 678-839-6513; email: firstname.lastname@example.org.
+They are in Boyd 205, phone: 678-839-6513; email: firstname.lastname@example.org.